2010-11: Ryan Donato suffered a broken femur which kept him from playing sports for most of the year.

 2013-14: Donato played for the Cape Cod Whalers U18 team before returning to Dexter for his junior season.
 He scored 8 goals with 9 assists and had 33 penalty minutes in nine games for the Whalers.
 Donato was the leading scorer in New England prep school hockey; scoring 37 goals with 41 assists in 30 games.
 Dexter reached the finals of the NEPSIHA small school tournament.
 Donato scored the lone Dexter goal in a 5-1 loss to Kimball Union.
 In January he committed to playing college hockey at Harvard in 2015-16.
 Donato played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 54th amongst North American skaters in the Central Scouting’s mid-term rankings.
 He was ranked 58th in the CSS final rankings and was selected by Boston in the second round (56th overall) in the 2014 NHL Draft.

 2014-15: Donato joined the USHL’s Omaha Lancers in March following his senior season at Dexter School and played for the South Shore Kings.
 He appeared in four games with the USA Hockey National Team Development Program’s U18 team.
-He scored 5 goals with 5 assists and had 4 penalty minutes in 13 games with the Kings.
-Donato had no points and 2 penalty minutes in four games with the NTDP U18 team.
+He scored 5 goals with 5 assists and was -3 with 4 penalty minutes in eight regular season games for the Lancers and scored 1 goal with 15 penalty minutes in three Clark Cup playoff games.
+Donato scored 5 goals with 5 assists and had 4 penalty minutes in 13 games with the Kings.
+He had no points and 2 penalty minutes in four games with the NTDP U18 team.
+A team captain for Dexter, he scored 18 goals with 35 assists in 31 games during the prep school season.
 Dexter reached the Elite 8 Championship game, falling 3-1 to Salisbury.

 Donato is the son of one-time Bruin forward and current Harvard head coach Ted Donato.
 Still fairly early in the development process, he has been a dominant scorer at the prep school level in Massachusetts and should have time to refine his game and mature physically during his college career.
 His skating is a concern as he is viewed as not having elite speed to compete at the higher levels but he is a cerebral player who understands the game in all three zones.
 He creates offense using his instincts and shooting skill and is good at supporting the play and finding options in the offensive zone.